Kris-0605/jsonz/README.md

 ### Object array

-An object array **begins with a resizing integer representing the size of the array in bytes**.
+An object array **begins with a unsigned 64-bit integer representing the size of the array in bytes**.
 This is then **followed by the data for the objects**.

 ### Bytes array